redhat-openstack/website/source/networking/ml2-plugin.html.md

 Delete any neutron resources that have been created by packstack or otherwise, including networks, subnets, routers, and floatingips.
 The ML2 plugin will use a new clean database.

+The remaining steps are all executed as root on the neutron controller node(s) where neutron-server runs.
+No changes are needed on compute or network nodes.

 Stop neutron-server:

       service neutron-server stop